Phase II: Development of potential microbiological control agents for AIS

-Description: Microorganisms are closely associated with aquatic invasive species, possibly including harmless commensal bacteria as well as enteric bacteria and pathogens.
-This project aims to characterize the total microbial community structures associated with zebra mussels, quagga mussels, and Eurasian watermilfoil to determine if they contain any potential biocontrols for managing these AIS.
+Zebra mussels and Eurasian watermilfoil pose a serious threat to the health, structure, and function of aquatic ecosystems.
+Microorganisms are closely associated with aquatic invasive species, possibly including harmless commensal bacteria as well as enteric bacteria and pathogens.
+Some microorganisms have evolved to live in close association with aquatic organisms and such relationships could potentially be exploited to develop microbe-mediated AIS management strategies.
+This project aims to characterize the total microbial community structures associated with zebra mussels and Eurasian watermilfoil to determine if they contain any potential biocontrols for managing them.

-Zebra mussels, quagga mussels, and Eurasian watermilfoil samples will be collected from several water bodies where there are new AIS invasions, sudden changes of population density, or die-off events occurring.
+Zebra mussels and Eurasian watermilfoil samples will be collected from several water bodies where there are new invasions, sudden changes of population density, or die-off events occurring.
 After dissection and observation, DNA will be obtained from all organs and tissues using DNA extraction kits.
 Water and sediment samples will also be collected near the sites to determine their influence on the microbial community.

-In addition to providing valuable information on potential biocontrols for zebra mussels, quagga mussels, and Eurasian watermilfoil, this study may also allow us to develop molecular marker methods to ascertain the presence/absence of these AIS and quantify their abundance in lakes.
+In addition to providing valuable information on potential biocontrols for zebra mussels and Eurasian watermilfoil, this study may also allow us to develop molecular marker methods to ascertain the presence/absence of these AIS and quantify their abundance in lakes.